arcana-markets/arcana-trading-bot/README.md

 ## Account Wallet Configuration

 ### Private Key Setup
-arcanaJ is your own custom market-making software, and thus requires direct control of a Solana-based wallet to function in an offchain environment.
+the arcana-trading-bot is your own custom market-making software, and thus requires direct control of a Solana-based wallet to function in an offchain environment.
 Users will need to input a wallet private key string in order to establish a connection with their local arcana interface.

 > **NOTE**: Your private key is sensitive information.
 Never share it with anyone, and ensure it's stored in a secure, offline environment.
 > > If you want to remove the wallet keys from your arcana session, you can clear the local storage cache in Account Settings.

 ### New User Reccomendation
-For new users looking to test arcanaJ, we recommend the following;
+For new users looking to test bot, we recommend the following;
 - Create a new Phantom wallet in your web browser
 - Navigate to settings and export your Private Key
 - Input the Key into your arcana Account Settings

 You will now have the option to access this wallet on future use of arcana, for that specific device.
-Once that wallet has been credited with some SOL and USDC, you'll be able to utilize the arcanaJ 'Wizard' to create new trading bots.
+Once that wallet has been credited with some SOL and USDC, you'll be able to utilize the bot 'Wizard' to create new trading bots.

 #### Command Line Interface (CLI) wallets